gvwilson/thirdbit/src/fiction/makers-return/index.md

 but we've picked up a comms beacon for the first time in what feels like forever.
 Here."

-He pushed his bowl aside and put a tablet on the table.
+He pushed his bowl aside and put an app on the table.
-Two taps brought up a map.
+Two taps on its screen brought up a map.
 "This is our original launch site.
-All this used to be farmland,
+It used to be farmland,
 but it flooded a few hundred years ago when the river changed course.
-It's hard to tell from this far out, but I imagine it's one big swamp by now.
+It's hard to tell from this far out, but it looks like it's one big swamp now.
 This, on the other hand…"

 Violet leaned in as he swiped the map sideways.